Sara Cox: Family

 Cox married the DJ Jon Carter in October 2001.
 Their daughter was born on 13 June 2004.
-In December 2005 the couple announced their divorce.

-On 16 September 2007 Cox announced, on her BBC Radio 1 weekend show, that she was expecting her second child.
+In December 2005, it was announced the couple had separated and that Cox was dating marketing executive Ben Cyzer.
+On 16 September 2007, Cox announced, on her BBC Radio 1 weekend show, that she was expecting her second child, and her first with Cyzer.
 Cox's last weekend show was on Sunday 17 February 2008 before she left for six months' maternity leave.
 Her second child, a boy, was born on 10 March 2008.
 She returned to Radio 1 in September 2008.
 Cox went on maternity leave for the third time, after her show on 7 March 2010.
-Less than a week later, on 12 March, she announced that she had given birth to a girl.

-On 23 June 2013 Cox tweeted a picture to announce she had just married her long-term boyfriend and fiancé Ben Cyzer.
+Less than a week later, on 12 March, she gave birth to a girl.
+On 23 June 2013, Cox tweeted a picture to announce she and Cyzer had got married.
+They live in Willesden, north London.

 Advocacy

-Cox is committed to protecting the environment.
+Cox says that she is committed to protecting the environment.
 In 2009 she joined the 10:10 project in a bid to help her reduce her carbon footprint.
 She explained that, as she was brought up on a farm, she has no problem wearing extra layers instead of turning up the thermostat.
 Giving up meat was for her a different story, however, saying: "My dad is a beef farmer so he wouldn't be best pleased.
 I tried going veggie once, but it lasted about four hours."

 In August 2014 Cox was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
 She revealed, when taking part in a one-off celebrity special of The Crystal Maze, that she had voted against Brexit in 2016.